blockchainsllc/in3-docs/docs/bitcoin.md

 Bitcoin uses the target for the mining process where miners are hashing the block data over and over again to find a hash that is smaller than the target (while changing the data a little bit each try to generate a different hash).
 Miners across the network can verify a newly published blocks by checking the block hash against the target.
 The same applies for clients.
 Having a verified target on the client-side is important to verify the proof of work and therefore the data itself (assuming that the data is correct when someone put a lot of work into it).
 Since the target is part of a block header (`bits`-field) we can verify the target by verifying the block header.

-This is a dilemma since we want to verify the target by verifying the block header but we need a verified target to verify the block header (as shown in block proof LINK).
+This is a dilemma since we want to verify the target by verifying the block header but we need a verified target to verify the block header (as shown in [block proof](https://git.slock.it/in3/doc/-/blob/19-documentation-verification-process/docs/bitcoin.md#block-proof)).
 You will read about two different options to verify a target.

 #### Difficulty Adjustment Period